gjperes/gjperes/README.md

 My repositories are mainly college activities and projects, for learning purposes.

-- 🔭 Currently I'm a employee at Vivo (Telefonica Brasil), as a Software Development Intern.
+- 🔭 Currently I'm a employee at Vivo (Telefonica Brasil), as a Junior Software Developer.
 - 🎉 I've recently concluded a really cool JavaEE application, with a few colleagues, that you can check out in the following repo: [SistemaBeibe](https://github.com/Mateus-Wosniaki/SistemaBeibe).
-- 📘 I’m currently learning Microservices Architecture - using Spring, Angular, Nodejs and RabbitMQ - and Android Development, with Java.
+- 📘 I’m currently learning the Microservices Architecture - using Spring, Angular, Nodejs and RabbitMQ, also, Android Development with Java.

 <!--
 **gjperes/gjperes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.